 The Department of Education defines "...an excused absence as being an absence due to illness, doctor appointment, bereavement, family emergencies, and out-of-school suspensions."
 All other cases of absence, whether reported by the parent/guardian or not, shall be considered unexcused.
+Arizona state law (15-802.A, 15-803.E) requires every child between the ages of 6 and 16 to attend school while it is in session unless the student is ill.
+The state considers a student "habitually truant" when they have accumulated five or more unexcused absences or an accumulation of more than ten percent of the required number of school days of excused and unexcused absences.
+Failure to attend school 90% of the time could result in a citation being issued.
+(Students who are chronically ill should request a Chronic

-An unexcused absence of ten consecutive days or longer will automatically result in the withdrawal of the student from the ACA.
-Unexcused absences in excess of eighteen days will be considered truancy.
+Illness form to be completed by the student's doctor).
+An unexcused absence of ten consecutive days or longer will automatically result in the withdrawal of the student from the Academy.
 Teachers will not provide homework and/or class work in advance for unexcused absences.

-It is the responsibility of the parent/guardian to call the school before 8:00 a.m. to report an absence by leaving a message on the attendance line.
+It is the responsibility of the parent/guardian to call or email the school before 8:00 a.m. to report an absence by leaving a message on the attendance line.
 Students will be recorded as having an unexcused absence if no message is left.
 (The administration will not usually attempt to contact parents/guardians in the event of a message not being left.)
 Please be sure the school office has current telephone numbers on file.
 Whenever possible, if a student absence is anticipated, it is recommended that the parent/guardian notify the school office and teachers to request the assignments prior to the absence.

-It is the responsibility of the student to make up all missed assignments after an absence from school.
+It is the responsibility of the student to make up all missed assignments after an excused absence from school.
 If a student is unable to attend school and seeks their assignments, the student or parent/guardian should contact the teacher.
 Each teacher will have an established make-up policy, including appropriate deadlines, for missed work.
-At the discretion of the Headmaster, students may not be allowed to make-up missed work due to an unexcused absence.
 Parents/guardians may receive a detailed attendance report upon request from the school office.